flyvercity/iot-ngin-c2ng/docs/GENERAL.md

 ## C2NG Service Architecture

-The C2NG service is implemented in Python as a standalone Web Service based on Tornado framework.
+The C2NG service is implemented in Python (tested with Python 3.9) as a standalone Web Service based on Tornado framework.
 The service has modular architecture and separates core logic from external interfaces.
 The implementation is largely object-oriented.
 Web frontend follows the guidelines of the framework.

 The following diagram present a schematic view of the C2NG service architecture.